Hextar/blogger-gpt/agents/AGENTS.md

-These directory contains the templates you can choose from to let Chat GPT behave as different agents.
+These directory contains the agents you can choose from to let Chat GPT behave as different agents.

-# Choose a different template
+# Choose a different agent

-You can choose a different template by changing the TEMPLATE value in your `.env` file.
+You can choose a different agent by changing the AGENT value in your `.env` file.

 Be sure to match the name of an existing file within this directory.

-# Create a new template
+# Create a new agent

-To create a new template you should use the following yaml keys.
+To create a new agent you should use the following yaml keys.

 ### chatgpt_name